-5.6 Making an Instant Recording
+5.7 Making an Instant Recording

 In addition to running a schedule, you can start an instant recording anytime.
-Starting an instant recording is like forcing the Quick Start Record Always schedule for 24 hours.
+Starting an instant recording is like forcing a record always schedule for 24 hours.

 - 1. Verify the recorder is turned on and displaying the main menu.
 If the recorder is sleeping, press and hold SCHEDULE STOP to wake it. - 2.
 Press and hold both the ▲ Up and ▼ Down keys at the same time. - 3.
-After showing Preparing to record, the recorder immediately starts recording based on your audio settings. - 4.
-Press SCHEDULE STOP to stop instant recording.
-After 24 hours, instant recording will automatically stop and the current schedule will start.
+After a brief Preparing to record screen, the recorder immediately starts continuous instant recording.